sorbaathens/academic-website/content/authors/jay-tibbett/_index.md

 ---
 # Display name
-name: Cara Molloy
+name: Jay Tibbett

 # Username (this should match the folder name)
 authors:
-- cara-molloy
+- jay-tibbett

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Treasurer
+role: Vice-president Hawke's Creek Farm

 # Organizations/Affiliations
 organizations: